flyteorg/flyte/docs/deployment/configuration/general.rst

 `PodTemplate <https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates>`__
 is a K8s native resource used to define a K8s Pod.
 It contains all the fields in the PodSpec, in addition to ObjectMeta to control resource-specific metadata such as Labels or Annotations.
-PddTemplates are commonly applied in Deployments, ReplicaSets, etc to define the managed Pod configuration of the resources.
+PodTemplates are commonly applied in Deployments, ReplicaSets, etc to define the managed Pod configuration of the resources.

 Within Flyte, you can use PodTemplates to configure Pods created as part